numbbo/coco-doc/docs/bbob-constrained/functions/source/index.rst

 Applying nonlinear transformations
 ----------------------------------

 As we mentioned in the previous subsection, we initially do not consider the nonlinear transformations in the building process of the constrained functions.
 Those transformations are applied after defining the origin as the optimal solution.
-The application of nonlinear transformations to the constrained functions, however, do not affect the location of the optimal solution already defined as we show next.
+The application of nonlinear transformations to the constrained functions, however, does not affect the location of the optimal solution already defined as we show next.

 Without loss of generality, consider the minimization of a constrained function with one single linear constraint: